 Gretzky Has Another Big Date

-Wayne Gretzky terrorized the NHL during his career and especially during his time with the Edmonton Oilers in the 1980s.
+Wayne Gretzky terrorized the NHL during his career, especially with the Edmonton Oilers in the 1980s.
 On Dec.
 17, 1982, he had a goal and three assists in a 10-4 win over the visiting New Jersey Devils.
 Defenseman Paul Coffey matched his goal and three helpers, but Jari Kurri led the way with his fourth career hat trick and two assists for a five-point night.

 One year later, on Dec.
 17, 1983, Gretzky scored a goal set up five more during an 8-1 blowout of the Quebec Nordiques on home ice.
 The six-point performance helped him reach two personal milestones; 500 career assists and 800 career points.
 He reached both of these plateaus faster than any other player in league history, needing just 352 games.